WuKunhuan-PolyU/COMP5327_LivingIoT_Simulation/paper.md

 each other.
 We transmit two predeined orthogonal pream- bles using ON-OFF keying, [1,0,1,0,1,0,1,0] and [1,1,0,0,1,1,0,0] to identify each AP.
-The preambles are transmitted before every sweep of each AP respectively so that the bee can ind the start of each sweep eiciently.
+The preambles are transmitted before every sweep of each AP respectively so that the bee can find the start of each sweep eiciently.
 The receiver irst detects the preamble using a simple state machine, then runs the algorithm twice to get the two angles.
 Our pseudo-code is